Abba-ops/frontend-bootcamp/README.md

 ![Frontend Bootcamp Website](https://i.ibb.co/XxCt7BQ/bootcamp.png)

 ## Introduction
-The Fake Frontend Bootcamp repository contains a web page developed for educational purposes.
-The web page is constructed using Bootstrap and is intended to resemble a frontend bootcamp website.
+The Frontend Bootcamp Website is a Bootstrap-based web page created for educational purposes, simulating a frontend bootcamp site.

-## Setup
+## Viewing the Website
-To view the website, follow these steps:
+To access the website, follow these steps:

 1. Open the project directory in Visual Studio Code (VSCode).
-2. Use the "Live Server" extension to run the website.
+2. Utilize the "Live Server" extension to run the website.